25 Van Ness Ave, San Francisco, CA 94102, USA

 Complete applications will be reviewed as they are received and applicants selected to advance to the interview process will be contacted by phone or email.

-** Please note that due to ongoing COVID19 public health restrictions all candidate interviews will take place online using remote technology.
-In addition, subject to further official notice from the City and County of San Francisco, the successful candidate should expect to perform their duties working fully remotely at least through June 30, 2021, however any City employee may be called in for Disaster Service Work duty or to work on site subject to the City’s and Department’s established Health and Safety protocols.
+** Please note that due to ongoing COVID-19 public health restrictions all candidate interviews will take place online using remote technology.
+In addition, the successful candidate should expect to perform their duties working both remotely and onsite consistent with applicable policies.
+In addition, any City employee may be called in for Disaster Service Work duty or to work on site subject to the City’s and Department’s established Health and Safety protocols.
 In such instances, employees may be required be on site with 24-hours’ notice.

 The City and County of San Francisco encourages women, minorities and persons with disabilities to apply.
 Applicants will be considered regardless of their sex, race, age, religion, color, national origin, ancestry, physical disability, mental disability, medical condition (associated with cancer, a history of cancer, or genetic characteristics), HIV/AIDS status, genetic information, marital status, sexual orientation, gender, gender identity, gender expression, military and veteran status, or other protected category under the law.